frankwei98/wechat-waifu-bot/README.md

 ## Warning

-The author is a Python rookie,and this program is under development.
+The author is a Python rookie,and this program is UNDER DEVELOPMENT.

-Please don't use this code in production
+PLEASE DON'T USE THIS CODE IN PRODUCTION

 ## Install